Fraction: Proper and improper fractions

 Common fractions can be classified as either proper or improper.
 When the numerator and the denominator are both positive, the fraction is called proper if the numerator is less than the denominator, and improper otherwise.
-The concept of an "improper fraction" is a late development, with the terminology deriving from the fact that "fraction" means "a piece", so a proper fraction must be less than 1.
+The concept of an improper fraction is a late development, with the terminology deriving from the fact that fraction means "piece", so a proper fraction must be less than 1.
 This was explained in the 17th century textbook The Ground of Arts.

-In general, a common fraction is said to be a proper fraction, if the absolute value of the fraction is strictly less than one—that is, if the fraction is greater than −1 and less than 1.
+In general, a common fraction is said to be a proper fraction if the absolute value of the fraction is strictly less than one—that is, if the fraction is greater than −1 and less than 1.
 It is said to be an improper fraction, or sometimes top-heavy fraction, if the absolute value of the fraction is greater than or equal to 1.
 Examples of proper fractions are 2/3, −3/4, and 4/9, whereas examples of improper fractions are 9/4, −4/3, and 3/3.
+As described below, any improper fraction can be converted to a mixed number (integer plus proper fraction), and vice versa.

-Reciprocals and the "invisible denominator"
+Reciprocals and the invisible denominator

 The reciprocal of a fraction is another fraction with the numerator and denominator exchanged.
 The reciprocal of 3/7, for instance, is 7/3.
-The product of a fraction and its reciprocal is 1, hence the reciprocal is the multiplicative inverse of a fraction.
+The product of a non-zero fraction and its reciprocal is 1, hence the reciprocal is the multiplicative inverse of a fraction.
 The reciprocal of a proper fraction is improper, and the reciprocal of an improper fraction not equal to 1 (that is, numerator and denominator are not equal) is a proper fraction.

 When the numerator and denominator of a fraction are equal (for example, 7/7), its value is 1, and the fraction therefore is improper.
 Its reciprocal is identical and hence also equal to 1 and improper.

 Any integer can be written as a fraction with the number one as denominator.
 For example, 17 can be written as 17/1, where 1 is sometimes referred to as the invisible denominator.
-Therefore, every fraction or integer, except for zero, has a reciprocal.
-For example. the reciprocal of 17 is 1/17.
+Therefore, every fraction and every integer, except for zero, has a reciprocal.
+For example, the reciprocal of 17 is 1/17.